 That’s over 10,000 severe storms that have the chance to damage homes every year.
 Whether it’s debris strewn throughout the yard or a fallen fence, the chances are pretty good that you will likely need to clean up after a storm at some point in your homeownership experience.

-It can be costly, too.
-The National Centers for Environmental Information estimates severe storms average of $2.2 billion per catastrophic event.
+Unfortunately, cleaning up can be costly, too.
+The National Centers for Environmental Information estimates that severe storms average $2.3 billion per catastrophic event.

 - Hail damage.
 Any uncovered structure, object, or person is susceptible to damage or injury during a hail event.
 Large hail can easily break windows and damage roofs.

 - Flood damage.
 Heavy downpours can inundate the ground and lead to flash flooding.
 Of the damage a storm can cause, flash flooding is the most costly.
-An inch of standing water costs $23,635 for repairs to the home alone.
+An inch of standing water can cost as much as $25,000 for repairs to the home alone.